Tricked-dev/dockermc/README_PACK.md

 `docker run -d --name minecraft-server -p 25565:25565 -e EULA=true tricked/@slug`

-## Compose

-You can use docker-compose to run this modpack or you can use docker with the following command:

 ### Compose

-You can use docker-compose to run this modpack or you can use docker with the following command:
+You can run the modpack with the following `docker-compose.yml` file

 ```yml
 version: "3.8"